nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to composite materials, emphasizing the combined nature of core/shell structures.

-### Expanded Definition and Usage\nCore/shell structures are pivotal in advancing technology and science by providing tailored solutions that exploit the complementarities of different materials.
+### Expanded Definition and Usage:
+Core/shell structures are pivotal in advancing technology and science by providing tailored solutions that exploit the complementarities of different materials.
 For instance, in biomedical applications, these structures can encapsulate drugs in a biocompatible core and use a biodegradable shell to control the release rate, enhancing therapeutic efficacy and patient compliance.
 In nanotechnology, they are used to create efficient solar cells, high-performance catalysts, and sensors with enhanced sensitivity and selectivity.